SaadKhanJadoon/Jetpack-Compose-User-App/README.md

-# Jetpack Compose MVVM_User_App.
+# Jetpack Compose MVVM User App.

-This is an Android Application based on MVVM Architecture and Its UI is built in Jetpack Compose that uses [Random User Generator Api](https://randomuser.me/documentation) for fetching data.
+This Android Application is built using Jetpack Compose and follows the MVVM Architecture, and uses the [Random User Generator Api](https://randomuser.me/documentation) for fetching data.

 # Built With